Nick Love: Career

-Personal
+Personal life

 Love was married to EastEnders actress Patsy Palmer from 1998 to 2000.

-Love is an avid Millwall F.C. fan, having followed the team from a young age.
+Love is an avid Millwall fan, having followed the team from a young age.
 His hobbies include walking and clay pigeon shooting.
 He lives in Gloucestershire.

-On 4 September 2021, Love wrote in The Times Luxx Magazine that he had been struggling with long Covid-19 symptoms and had attended a clinic in Spain which had successfully treated his condition.
+On 4 September 2021, Love wrote in The Times Luxx magazine that he had been struggling with long COVID-19 symptoms and had attended a clinic in Spain, which had successfully treated his condition.